 Rock Creek Canyon offers a variety of hiking trails for people of all levels.
 From easy dayhikes through Little Lakes Valley to a more strenuous backpacking trip over Mono Pass, Rock Creek has it all!
 There are three main trailheads in the canyon leading to some of the High Sierra’s most popular and picturesque country, including Little Lakes Valley, the Mono Creek Recesses, Pioneer Basin, Hilton Lakes, Tamarack Lakes, and more!
 Trail quotas are in effect for most trails in the Eastern Sierra.
 For information about quotas, permits, and other useful suggestions from Inyo National Forest, visit their website.

-Mosquito Flats Trailhead is located at the end of Rock Creek road at an elevation of 10,300 feet.
+Mosquito Flats Trailhead is located at the end of Rock Creek road at an elevation of about 10,300 feet.
 It is the most well known trailhead in the canyon and leads to the most popular hikes.
 The trail up Little Lakes Valley is relatively easy and has spectacular views.
 There are numerous alpine lakes, meadows, and streams with plenty of opportunity for fishing or simply enjoying a good book lakeside.
 Mono Pass branches from the Little Lakes Valley trail about 1/4 mile from the Mosquito Flats trailhead, leading to popular areas including the Mono Creek recesses, Pioneer Basin, and the John Muir Trail.
 The pass tops out at an elevation of 12,000 feet, and the hike is more strenuous than Little Lakes Valley.
 For hikers not looking to go all the way to the pass, Ruby Lake is about a 2 mile hike one way and is a wonderful spot to have lunch!

 The Hilton Lakes/Davis Lake Trailhead is located less than 1/4 mile below the Rock Creek Pack Station.
 Be aware that pack trips are common along this trail, most going to the lower Hilton Lakes (Davis Lake and Hilton #2).
 The trail can be dry and sandy.
 Although it is about a six mile hike to get to the first lake, the lakes are beautiful and the fishing is excellent!